ibm-cloud-docs/cephaas/about-fusionaas.md

 To begin your FusionaaS journey:

-1. **Estimate costs**: Use the cost estimation tool in the {{site.data.keyword.cloud_notm}} catalog to understand pricing for your requirements.
-2. **Request consultation**: Submit a consultation request to discuss your specific needs with IBM experts.
+1. **Request consultation**: Configure your requirements in the {{site.data.keyword.cloud_notm}} catalog and submit a consultation request to discuss your specific needs with IBM experts who will provide customized pricing.
-3. **Prepare your data center**: Review the [prerequisites for installing FusionaaS](/docs/cephaas?topic=cephaas-pre_installation_checklist) to ensure your facility meets requirements.
+2. **Prepare your data center**: Review the [prerequisites for installing FusionaaS](/docs/cephaas?topic=cephaas-pre_installation_checklist) to ensure your facility meets requirements.
-4. **Deploy**: Work with IBM to install and configure FusionaaS in your data center.
+3. **Deploy**: Work with IBM to install and configure FusionaaS in your data center.

 For detailed information on getting started, see [Getting started with Fusion as a Service](/docs/cephaas?topic=cephaas-getting-started).